Meduzz/graph/README.md

 ## future

-Type on the Node became a bit of an after thought.
+Kind on the Node and Relation became a bit of an after thought.
 And might go away in the future.
 A base version of the graph and all traversal and stuff without the relation type could also worth looking into.